cathaloruaidh/genomeBuildConversion/README.md

 If you have any queries or feedback, please contact the [author](mailto:cathalormond@gmail.com).
 If you use the exclude files or this algorithm in your publication, please cite the following paper:

 Ormond C, Ryan NM, Corvin A and Heron EA, "Converting single nucleotide variants between genome builds: from cautionary tale to solution", *Briefings in Bioinformatics*, 2021.
-(DOI:https://doi.org/10.1093/bib/bbab069)
+(PMID: 33822888; DOI: https://doi.org/10.1093/bib/bbab069)

 Navigation: